edoper/CNV-GWAS-Pipeline/README.md

 ggplot(data=testbed_merged_genoQC, aes(x=X3,y=X4,group=X23,color=X23)) + geom_point()
 ```
 After filtering outliers, we will require a table with the individual ID, phenotype, sex, and the first three components from the PCA.
-The following Python script can be used to generate this table, with the PLINK fam file and the PLINK eigenvec file as input.
+The following Python script can be used to generate this table, using the PLINK fam file and the PLINK eigenvec file as input.
 ```
 ## Save as pcatablebuilder.py
 ## Usage: python pcatablebuilder.py <fam indlist> <PCA results.eigenvec>